 output_prob = seq1.train_outputs(inputs['image']) errors = ng.not_equal(ng.argmax(output_prob, out_axes=[ax.N]), inputs['label']) loss = ng.cross_entropy_binary(output_prob, ng.one_hot(inputs['label'], axis=ax.Y)) mean_cost = ng.mean(loss, out_axes=()) updates = optimizer(loss)

-To obtain the model output, we use the sequential container’s included train_outputs() method, which essentially perform the forward pass through the layers of the model.
+To obtain the model output, we use the sequential container’s included train_outputs() method, which essentially performs the forward pass through the layers of the model.

-transformer.computation() as with the ngraph walk-through examples, we instead use a helper function
+transformer.computation() as with the Intel Nervana graph walkthrough examples, we instead use a helper function

 from ngraph.frontends.neon import make_bound_computation, make_default_callbacks train_outputs = dict(batch_cost=mean_cost, updates=updates) loss_outputs = dict(cross_ent_loss=loss, misclass_pct=errors) # Now bind the computations we are interested in transformer = ngt.make_transformer() train_computation = make_bound_computation(transformer, train_outputs, inputs) loss_computation = make_bound_computation(transformer, loss_outputs, inputs)